suyashratnaparkhi/Portfolio-Projects/SQL - Northwind Sales Analysis/README.md

 ## Author
 This project is part of a SQL portfolio developed to showcase proficiency in data analysis using advanced SQL techniques.

 ---

-## License
-This project is for educational and portfolio demonstration purposes only.
-The dataset is sourced from a public repository and modified for visualization.

----